-Voters who agree to participate in the poll fill out a paper questionnaire and place it in a ballot box.
+Voters who agree to participate in the poll fill out a short questionnaire and place it in a ballot box.
 Interviewers phone in results three times during the day.

 When a voter refuses to participate, the interviewer notes the gender and approximate age and race of that voter.
 In this way, the exit poll can be statistically corrected to make sure all voters are fairly represented in the final results.

 • Very worried

 • Somewhat worried

 • Not too worried

 After the polls close the exit poll results are weighted using the actual vote count to make the data more accurate.
 Even projections that are made without any actual vote data are not based solely on the results of exit polls.